StellarCheng/Awesome-Text-to-3D/README.md

 # Awesome-Text/Image-to-3D

 A list of Text/Img-to-3D works.
 This repo mainly contain the 3D learning from 2D priors model (stable diffusion, CLIP...) works.
+Training 3D generative models directly on 3D data has also shown promising results.
+Therefore, this repository has also listed these methods separately.

 <details open>